NASA TV Coverage of Spacewalk Underway

-Category: Space Hits: 4Astronauts (from left) Kate Rubins and Victor Glover are pictured during previous spacewalks on the space station.
+Category: Space Hits: 5Astronauts (from left) Kate Rubins and Victor Glover are pictured during previous spacewalks on the space station.

 NASA Television coverage of today’s spacewalk with NASA astronauts Kate Rubins and Victor Glover is now underway and is also available on the NASA app and the agency’s website.